What Are the Most Video Interview Questions/Answers 2022

 3. Why do you want to work here?

-A company looks for a candidate who strongly believes in its core values and missions and can positively impact its clients or customers.
-So, your answer must revolve around the company’s success, work culture, and future.
+A company looks for a candidate who strongly believes in their core values and missions and can positively impact their clients or customers.
+Your answer should revolve around the company’s success, work culture, and future.

 I had the experience of organizing international seminars.
 I was part of my company’s organization team to conduct international seminars for the product launch.